BloomTech-Labs/niyon-fe/README.md

 We would love to hear from you about new features which would improve this app and further the aims of our project.
 Please provide as much detail and information as possible to show us why you think your new feature should be implemented.

-### Pull Requests

-If you have developed a patch, bug fix, or new feature that would improve this app, please submit a pull request.
-It is best to communicate your ideas with the developers first before investing a great deal of time into a pull request to ensure that it will mesh smoothly with the project.

-Remember that this project is licensed under the MIT license, and by submitting a pull request, you agree that your work will be, too.

-#### Pull Request Guidelines

-- Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-- Update the README.md with details of changes to the interface, including new plist variables, exposed ports, useful file locations and container parameters.
-- Ensure that your code conforms to our existing code conventions and test coverage.
-- Include the relevant issue number, if applicable.
-- You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

 ### Attribution